brisvag/stemia/README.md

 ```
 Usage: stemia flip_z [OPTIONS] STAR_PATH

+  Flip the z axis for particles in a RELION star file.

-  STAR_PATH: star file to flip along z assume all micrographs have the same
+  STAR_PATH: star file to flip along z

-  shape
+  Assumes all tomograms have the same shape.

 Options:
   -o, --output FILE